 If the mesh network is not configured correctly there can be an illegal data / address conflicts which will cause the product to reboot.
 If you go into the mesh network settings, and ensure the ‘DHCP & NAT’ setting is changed from ‘Automatic’ to ‘Bridge’.
 Then log back onto the network.
 Should the problem persist please refer to your mesh network provider

 This could be down to the setting in your router preventing peer to peer communication.
 Please refer to the handbook which came with the router, ensuring it has been enabled for peer to peer communication

 If you have an internet radio, the option to update the software on your radio can be found under Menu => System Settings => Software Update => Check Now.
 If an update is available, the radio will request confirmation before it downloads and installs the necessary updates.
 It is important to not unplug the radio or disconnect your modem/router from mains power during the update process.

-If the radio turns on, indicates 'now tuning' and fails to respond to any button presses, you may not be able to carry out a factory reset.
+If the radio turns on, indicates 'now tuning' and fails to respond to any button presses, you will not be able to carry out a factory reset.
 Please try following these instructions:

 None of our current models provide this functionality; for some of our older models, this function enabled you to pause live radio and continue listening at a later time.

 Repairs are usually completed within 10 working days from when the radio is received at our repair centre.